openstack/ironic-inspector/README.rst

   to put them back into use after discovery is done.

   .. note::
       Before version 0.2.0 this endpoint was not authenticated.
-      Now it is, but check for admin role is not implemented yet.
+Now it is, but check for admin role is not implemented yet - see `bug #1`_.

   Response: always HTTP 202.